 - Wide platform dental implants: primarily used in the back part of the mouth.
 They are wider-ranging in size from 4.5 mm to about 6 mm in diameter.

-A titanium abutment or container is a small connector piece that is connected to the implant post.
-After the implant has completely fused with the jaw bone, another minor surgery will uncover the implant and the abutment is screwed or cemented to it.
+A titanium abutment or container is a small connector piece that attaches to the implant post.
+After the implant fully fuses with the jaw bone, another minor surgery will uncover the implant, and the dentist will screw or cement the abutment to it.

-Sometimes a healing abutment (also called a healing cap) is immediately placed after the surgical placement of the implant to help the gum tissue heal around the implant site.
-A second surgery is not necessary if a healing abutment is used.
-The permanent abutment will be placed right before the attachment of the restoration.
+Sometimes the dentist will place a healing abutment (also called a healing cap) after the surgical placement of the implant to help the gum tissue heal around the implant site.
+A second surgery is not necessary if get a healing abutment.
+The dentist will place the permanent abutment right before the restoration attachment.

 A permanent abutment will sit right at the gum line and support a dental restoration.

 The final piece is the dental restoration which will resemble, feel, and function just like a natural tooth or teeth.
-Dr. Comeau will attach the dental prosthesis once your gums have healed and the implants have fully integrated with the jaw bone.
+We will attach the dental prosthesis once your gums have healed and the implants have fully integrated with the jaw bone.

 The type you will need depends on the number and location of the missing teeth.
-Dr. Comeau will restore multiple missing teeth with a dental bridge or partial denture.
-A single missing tooth will be restored with a dental crown.
-If you are missing one or both arches of teeth, she will restore them with a custom made denture.
+Dr. Elliott will restore multiple missing teeth with a dental bridge or partial denture.
+We will restore a single missing tooth with a dental crown.
+If you are missing one or both arches of teeth, she will restore them with a custom-made denture.